rl-institut/tier_spatial_planning/README.md

    Adjust the parameters in the app.env file to fit your application's specific needs.
 This includes settings related to various functionalities of the application.
 It's particularly important to provide accurate values for the email-sending variables.
 If these mail parameters are not correctly configured, the application will be unable to send activation emails.
 This lack of email functionality becomes a critical issue during user registration, as new users will not receive the necessary activation links, requiring you to manually activate each user account in the database.

 These steps ensure that you are prepared to either proceed with Docker integration or work in a non-Docker environment as per your preference.
 Remember to refer to the specific instructions for setting up and maintaining the MySQL database when not using Docker.

+<ins>Note</ins>: Before publishing the app, ensure to include legal information and privacy statements (refer to the section at the end of this document).

 ## Running the App in Docker Environment (Production Environment)
 1. **Run Docker Compose on Linux:**
    If you're using a Linux system, set up your Docker environment by executing the following command in the terminal.
 This command sets your user ID and group ID for the database and starts the Docker containers: